Recruiting a data science team to manage big data is no easy task but easier when you already use Spotless Data's machine learning filters.

-Managing your big data is no longer a task that only tech companies specializing in Artificial Intelligence require.
+Managing your big data is no longer a task that only tech companies specialising in artificial intelligence require.
 Until recently big data managers only really existed in big IT companies with billions of dollars of resources while simple data managers were exclusive to tech companies of one sort or another, whether large and established or new startups hoping to disrupt the markets they were entering with new technologies based on data and new things they were able to do with it.

-However, in 2017 successfully employing a big data management team consisting of a big data manager and a team of data scientists has become a headache for many companies with little experience of any sort of data management and who certainly would not see themselves as IT companies.
-These organisations mostly recognise that in a cut-throat, competitive market the winners are going to be those who manage the challenges of big data better than their rivals and that the way to do this is to employ the best big data management team that they possibly can.
+However, in 2017 successfully employing a big data management team consisting of a big data manager and a team of data scientists has become a headache for many companies with little experience of any data management and who certainly would not see themselves as IT companies.
+These organisations mostly recognise that in a cut-throat, competitive market the winners are going to be those who manage the challenges of big data better than their rivals with the goal being data integration through data validation and data cleaning.
+They recognise that the way to do this is to employ the best big data management team that they possibly can.
 If your company just ignores the problems of big data you might as well pack up, lay off your workers and retire with whatever money you have made in a less data-driven past.

 Would that it were just a matter of assigning an extra salary and headhunting a brilliant and highly experienced big data manager.
 Were you lucky enough to be able to find a competent and motivated individual, in a climate where everybody else is also looking for a big data manager, and not merely in the particular field where your business exists but right across the spectrum of companies.

 If you do finally track down a competent and experienced data manager and say to them, "okay I want you to build me a data warehouse as quickly as possible so we can analyse our data and build our business strategy based on the business intelligence it produces".

 "Okay, they will likely respond, if you give me ten data science employees to make up my data management team, all suitably qualified and experienced, we can do it in a year to 18 months".